garbados/jepsen-couchdb/readme.md

 CouchDB isn't built to operate in clusters by default, so for this experiment, our five nodes just replicate between each other, aspiring to be identical.

-Continuous replication in CouchDB sets up a listener on the source database's changes feed, and pushes changes to the source database as they occur.
+Continuous replication in CouchDB sets up a listener on the source database's changes feed, and pushes changes to the target database as they occur.
 If the replication fails at any point, it retries a configurable number of times in lengthening intervals, until eventually it gives up.

 Each node in our cluster replicates with every other node, so the network map looks like this: